ibm-cloud-docs/event-notifications/en-ts-email.md

 {: troubleshoot}
 {: support}

- Email(SMTP_IBM) and SMS(SMS_IBM) destinations are not seen as destination options.
+Email (SMTP_IBM) and SMS (SMS_IBM) destinations are not seen as destination options.
 {: shortdesc}

-While creating destinations, you are unable to see email(SMTP_IBM) and SMS(SMS_IBM) destination categories.
+While creating destinations, you are unable to see email (SMTP_IBM) and SMS (SMS_IBM) destination categories.
 {: tsSymptoms}

-Destinations SMTP_IBM and SMS_IBM are provided out of the box by {{site.data.keyword.en_short}}, and need not be created.
+Destinations SMTP_IBM and SMS_IBM are provided out of the box by {{site.data.keyword.en_short}}, and do need not be created.
 {: tsCauses}

-These`out of the box' destinations are readily available to create subscriptions.
+These `out of the box' destinations are readily available to create subscriptions.
 {: tsResolve}